Python Quick Guide - Step 1 Basic Syntax and Data Types (4) - Variables and Assignment

 1.4.1.
 What are Variables

-- Saving a value to a variable is called assignment
+- Associating a value with a variable is called assignment

-- For assignment, the variable goes on the left side of the equals sign (
+- For assignment, write the variable on the left side of the equals sign (

 =